Graduate Admissions for Experimental Psychology

 Step 10: Once you have submitted your application, a window will pop up prompting you to upload supplemental documents.

-Application Part II: Submitting your Supplemental Application for the Psychology Department
+Application Part II: Submitting your Supplemental Application Materials

 Step 1: Recommenders: PLEASE HAVE YOUR RECOMMENDERS UPLOAD THEIR LETTERS ONLINE VIA THE LINK PROVIDED BY THE GRADUATE SCHOOL.
 PLEASE DO NOT HAVE YOUR RECOMMENDERS MAIL, FAX, OR EMAIL YOUR LETTERS DIRECTLY TO THE DEPARTMENT.